baetheus/redilex/README.md

 #redilex
 A naive redis orm with lexical indexing.
 This module was created to add a small amount of syntactical sugar to the node-redis client.
 It uses a model approach to managing hash objects within redis.
-Additionally, it has some simple hash property flags such as ```lexical```, ```mutable```, and ```seed``` that make creating and search for hashes a little easier.
+Additionally, it has some simple hash property flags such as ```lexical```, ```mutable```, and ```seed``` that make creating and searching for hashes a little easier.

+## Installation

+    npm install redilex

 ## Basic Use

-    npm install redilex

     var redilex = require('redilex');